Art of Mathura

 The "Katra stele".
 Seated Bodhisattva Shakyamuni in Abhaya mudra, with inscription "Amoha-asi (...) erected this Bodhisattva".
 Northern Satraps, end of 1st century CE.
 This is the finest and best preserved of the so-called Kapardin statues.

-The Art of Mathura refers to a particular school of Indian art, almost entirely surviving in the form of sculpture, starting in the 2nd century BCE, which centered on the city of Mathura, in central northern India, during a period in which Buddhism, Jainism together with Hinduism flourished in India.
-Mathura "was the first artistic center to produce devotional icons for all the three faiths", and the pre-eminent center of religious artistic expression in India at least until the Gupta period, and was influential throughout the sub-continent.
+The Art of Mathura refers to a particular school of Indian art, almost entirely surviving in the form of sculpture, starting in the 2nd century BCE, which centred on the city of Mathura, in central northern India, during a period in which Buddhism, Jainism together with Hinduism flourished in India.
+Mathura "was the first artistic center to produce devotional icons for all the three faiths", and the pre-eminent centre of religious artistic expression in India at least until the Gupta period, and was influential throughout the sub-continent.

 Chronologically, Mathuran sculpture becomes prominent after Mauryan art, the art of the Mauryan Empire (322 and 185 BCE).
 It is said to represent a "sharp break" with the previous Mauryan style, either in scale, material or style.
 Mathura became India's most important artistic production center from the second century BCE, with its highly recognizable red sandstone statues being admired and exported all over India.
 In particular, it was in Mathura that the distinctive Indian convention of giving sacred figures multiple body parts, especially heads and arms, first became common in art around the 4th century CE, initially exclusively in Hindu figures, as it derived from Vedic texts.

 The art of Mathura is often contrasted with the Greco-Buddhist art of Gandhara, which developed from the 1st century CE.
 In particular, there is a debate about the origin of the Buddha image and the role played by each school of art.
 Before the creation of an image of the Buddha, probably around the 1st century CE, Indian Buddhist art, as seen in Bharhut or Sanchi, had essentially been aniconic, avoiding representation of the Buddha, but rather relying on its symbols, such as the Wheel of the Law or the Bodhi tree.

 Mathura continued to be an important centre for sculpture until Gupta art of the 4th to 6th centuries, if not beyond.
 After this time much of the sculpture was of Hindu figures.